Copyright Agency Limited (Copyright Agency) is strongly committed to protecting the privacy of individuals.

 - date of death (if applicable);

-- student’s school, school email address, classes and year level details (LearningField program);
+- student’s school, school email address, classes and year level details (LearningField);

 - allocated payments and payment share arrangements with other rightsholders